-Jiang Yefei, a political cartoonist, was repatriated from Thailand alongside a Chinese activist, Dong Guangping, and detained by Chinese authorities on November 13, 2015, on suspicion of "assisting others to illegally cross the national border," according to the state news agency Xinhua.
+Jiang was repatriated from Thailand alongside a Chinese activist, Dong Guangping, and detained by Chinese authorities on November 13, 2015, on suspicion of "assisting others to illegally cross the national border," according to the state news agency Xinhua.

-In May 2016, police in Chongqing city in southwestern China added the accusation of "inciting subversion of state power," according to the Ireland-based rights group Front Line Defenders.
+In May 2016, police in Chongqing, in southwestern China, added the accusation of "inciting subversion of state power," according to the Ireland-based rights group Front Line Defenders.

 Jiang, who is also an activist, fled to Thailand in 2008 after being harassed by Chinese authorities, according to Human Rights Watch.
 The cartoonist was detained twice that year after giving interviews to the international press in which he criticized the government’s handling of the Sichuan earthquake, according to Radio Free Asia.
 Jiang was granted refugee status by the United Nations High Commissioner for Refugees and had been accepted for resettlement by Canada, according to Human Rights Watch and news reports.